 Pursuant to the Virginia Freedom of Information Act, Va.
 Code § 2.2-3700 et. seq., the undersigned group and individual request copies of any and all records as described herein.

-The Competitive Enterprise Institute (CEI) is a non-profit educational foundation incorporated in Washington, DC with an established public records transparency practice.
-The individual signatory is a resident, domiciliary and citizen of the Commonwealth of Virginia.
-Given the non-profit transparency and journalism activities of the requester, described below, we ask that any limited fees permitted by law be waived.
+Requester Competitive Enterprise Institute (CEI) is a non-profit educational foundation incorporated in Washington, DC with an established public records transparency practice.
+The requesting individual signatory is a resident, domiciliary and citizen of the Commonwealth of Virginia.
+Given CEI's non-profit transparency and journalism activities, described below, we ask that any limited fees permitted by law be waived.